 The skin might be cool to the touch and be darker (hyperpigmentation) than normal.
 A leathery feel called lichenification might also exist.
 Hyperpigmentation and lichenification usually occur when the problem has been long-standing.
 Also, the skin might be greasy due to seborrhea, and inflamed due to secondary bacterial or fungal infections.
-These secondary complications might cause excess scratching (pruritis) and odor.
+These secondary complications might cause excess scratching (pruritus) and odor.

 They skin lesions present in hypothyroidism mimic those in other skin conditions, especially allergies.
 You cannot tell them apart most times without diagnostic tests.